LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices: Proposed P2P-SA Framework: LiteAtt

 \subsection{Attestation Phase}

 The attestation phase occurs during the routine operation of the MCUs in $\mathcal{C}_{IoT}$.
 Device $ID_i$ in the network may attempt to connect with $ID_j$ to share data or control signals.
-To do so, $ID_i$ and $ID_j$ use their respective $\text{App}_{SA}$ and participate in a four-way handshake protocol to prove their identities and firmware integrity.
-We now describe \textit{LiteAtt}'s SA algorithm and communication protocol.
-Please note that devices use Advanced Encryption Standard Symmetric Block Chaining (AES-CBC) for encryption ($Enc$) and decryption ($Dec$), and Secure Hash Algorithm (SHA-256) for Hash-based Message Authentication Code ($HMAC$).
-Pseudo-random nonces are generated for freshness using a Pseudo-random Number Generator ($PRNG$), and a monotonic clock ($time$) is used.
+To do so, $ID_i$ and $ID_j$ participate in a four-way handshake protocol, invoking their respective $\text{App}_{SA}$ to prove their identities and firmware integrity before any P2P communication.
+Devices use X25519 for ephemeral Diffie-Hellman key agreement, Ed25519 for identity signatures ($Sign$, $Verify$), and HMAC-based Key Derivation Function ($HKDF$) for session-key derivation.
+Once a session key has been established, devices use Advanced Encryption Standard Cipher Block Chaining (AES-CBC) for encryption ($Enc$) and decryption ($Dec$), and Secure Hash Algorithm (SHA-256) for Hash-based Message Authentication Code ($HMAC$).
+Pseudo-random nonces are generated for freshness using a Pseudo-random Number Generator ($PRNG$), and a synchronized monotonic clock ($time$) is used for timestamps.